 Cannabis container farms will be part of the grower’s arsenal as the market continues to expand.
 It’s not just here in the USA – it’s across Canada, Europe, Latin America perhaps even Australia and Africa too (did you know cannabis is legalized in South Africa?).
 Whichever way you look at it, container farms will be part of the cannabis story everywhere.

-If growing marijuana indoors catches your interest but you do not have the resources for an indoor farm, you would be delighted to know that there is an alternative.
+If growing marijuana indoors catches your interest, but you do not have the resources for an indoor farm, you would be delighted to know that there is an alternative.
+If you’re just starting out, you can grow marijuana indoors in a grow tent.
 An alternative route that you can take to replace indoor farms are container storages.
 Storage facilities are storage spaces that you can rent out to store practically anything!
 You may need to apply for a license to grow marijuana, medical or not, though.
 Also, don’t forget to ask special permission from the storage facility first before you establish your own indoor farm because some will not allow such activity.